balningau/gimste/global/README.md

 ------
 Include corpus searches (http://korp.alexburka.com/) showing how much previous usage your changes would validate, what they would invalidate, and any other known impacts.
-Preferably list all effected words and places.
+Preferably list all affected words and places.